-Princeton professor and retired Marine Colonel Walter Murphy has been described as one of the "the most distinguished constitutional scholars of the 20th century."
-Murphy recently learned his name appears on the government’s no-fly list — perhaps because he has criticized the Bush administration for abusing the constitution. [includes rush transcript]
+Princeton professor and retired Marine Colonel Walter Murphy has been described as one of the "most distinguished constitutional scholars of the 20th century."
+Murphy recently learned his name appears on the government’s no-fly list — perhaps because he has criticized the Bush administration for abusing the Constitution. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Our next guest has been described as one of the "the most distinguished constitutional scholars of the 20th century."
+AMY GOODMAN: Our next guest has been described as one of the "most distinguished constitutional scholars of the 20th century."
 His name is Walter Murphy.
 He is a professor emeritus at Princeton University, the author of many books.
-He is also a retired Marine Colonel.
+He is also a retired Marine colonel.

 WALTER MURPHY: Thank you very much.

 WALTER MURPHY: Well, it was — briefly, I went tried to — I went to the — what’s called here the Sunport — the airport and tried to check in to fly to Newark and then to go down to Princeton for a conference on my latest book.
 And the man at the curb-in check-in says, "I can’t give you a boarding pass, because" — the words he used — "you’re on the terrorist watch list."
 I was rather incredulous.
 And my first reaction was "Oh, God, I probably punched the wrong button when I was trying to make reservations."
 And he said, "You’ll have to go inside."
 He chatted with me for a couple of minutes.